A career in law is an appealing option for many students deciding on what to study at university.

 Studying a law degree is also an opportunity to experience university life and network with a potentially new generation of legal professionals.

 University offers flexible ways to study law.
 Undergraduate courses at university include a BA (Hons) Degree in Law or an LLB Law Degree.
-Some universities offer an accelerated LLB Law Degree, which can be completed in two years rather than three.
+Some universities, such as The University of Law, offer an accelerated LLB Law Degree, which can be completed in two years rather than three.

 If you want to purely study law at university, the LLB Law Degree consists of seven core modules focused entirely on law that you must take to obtain a ‘qualifying law’ degree.